shreyasbachi/u.plan/README.md

-# u-plan
+# U-Plan: HackHarvard 2024 Winner in Sustainability Track

-u-plan is a web platform designed for construction planners, governments, and urban developers to gather crucial environmental insights by simply entering a zipcode.
+U-Plan is a web platform designed for construction planners, governments, and urban developers to gather crucial environmental insights by simply entering a zipcode.
 The platform helps users make data-driven decisions for sustainable urban development, focusing on reducing the Urban Heat Island (UHI) effect, increasing vegetation cover, and selecting materials with better albedo for energy efficiency.

 ## Features